DnFreddie/Notes/content/posts/logging/rsyslog.md

 +++

 ## rsyslog.conf
+*By defualt in `Redhat` kernel messages are not collected!*

 >[Example](/Notes/Pasted_image_20230407153603.png)
 >

 ### Forwording  log to a diffrnetnt location
 *By defualt this puts every log into* `one giant file`

+*Ususaly chose one either UDP or TCP both my crasch it*
 ```bash
 # Provides UDP syslog reception
  for parameters see http://www.rsyslog.com/doc/imudp.html
 module(load="imudp") # needs to be done just once
 input(type="imudp" port="514")

 # Provides TCP syslog reception
 for parameters see http://www.rsyslog.com/doc/imtcp.html